 There is only one Music City.
-And today, Nashville continues its emergence as a cultural, artistic, and entertainment-rich destination, filled with unique music and event venues, a myriad of art galleries, plantation homes, botanical gardens and greenways, honky tonks, professional sports and award-winning dining.
+And today, Nashville continues its emergence as a cultural, artistic, and entertainment-rich destination, filled with unique music and event venues, a myriad of art galleries, botanical gardens and greenways, honky-tonks, professional sports and award-winning dining.

 Live Music Venues